Powder Coating Alloy Wheels in London: Durability, Finishes & Costs

 Diamond Cutting

-This process is slightly more expensive due to the extra machining required.
-A single wheel starts at £110 for 10–18 inch wheels and rises to £140 for 22 inch alloys.
+This process is typically more expensive due to machining requirements.
+A single wheel starts at £120 for 10–18 inch wheels and rises to £150 for 22 inch alloys.

 Caring for Powder-Coated Wheels

-• Regular washing – Clean your wheels at least every two weeks using a pH-neutral shampoo.
-This prevents brake dust and road salt from etching into the surface, which is especially important during London’s wet winters.
+• Regular washing – Clean your wheels at least every two weeks with a pH-neutral shampoo to prevent brake dust and salt build-up.

 Do’s and Don’ts for Powder-Coated Wheel Care